We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 About our group:

-Do you want to work on cutting edge technology that pushes the limits of what a whole industry can do?
-Do you want to help drive the performance of Seagate recording heads beyond that of any other competitor in the world?
+Do you want to work on cutting-edge technology that pushes the limits of what an entire industry can do?
+Do you want to help drive the performance of Seagate recording heads beyond that of any competitor in the world?

 About the role - you will: